 From the ticket check, we followed a path leading up to the wall.
 Although it was March, the temperature was brutally cold and windy.
 We bundled up in winter jackets, hats and gloves to protect ourselves.

 The path’s ascent was rapid but not brutal and we encountered only one person, a worker sweeping the path.
-As an alternative to walking the path, there’s a cable car ride just past the ticket check and it drops you at the base of the wall.
+For those with limited mobility or just a different experience, there’s a cable car ride just past the ticket check and it drops you at the base of the wall.

 There was still ice on many areas of the path, especially in the shade.